Praqma/GodotDevOps/docs/BlogPost.md

 ## Conclusion <a name="conclusion"></a>

+We already knew being more organized and disciplined would make development easier.
+Our big mistake was thinking it would also make it _less fun_.
+It enables you to get rid of the unfun things through automation.
+So if you're having trouble staying disciplined, try automating some things to make it all the more enticing.

-We've learned a lot from our dive into contemporary development practices.
+Ultimately, we've learned a lot from our dive into contemporary development practices.
 It has enabled us to make our projects more sustainable, organized and free of much of the tedium.
-While we often struggled to get things working or while developing good habits, it was worth it in the end.
+While we often struggled to get everything working or while developing good habits, it was worth it in the end.

 In hindsight, we've wasted a lot of time by not learning these things sooner.